Shajar87/Python-Projects/Bank Customers Churn Analysis readme.md

 ---
 In this project, I have to analyze customers' data from a bank.
 I performed an exploratory analysis in order to gain insights into the primary factors influencing customer churn.

-Additionally, we will develop a machine learning model to accurately predict customer churn.
+Additionally, I also developed a machine learning model to accurately predict customer churn with an accuracy of 99.9%.

 The dataset contains the bank customer's details like his\her
 - Credit Score,	Age, Tenure,